Find Affordable College Courses

 Read full report on Communication Sciences at Louisiana State University and Agricultural & Mechanical College

-You’ll be in good company if you decide to attend University of Louisiana at Lafayette.
-It ranked #2 on our 2023 Most Popular Communication Sciences Bachelor’s Degree Schools in Louisiana list.
-Located in the city of Lafayette, UL Lafayette is a public college with a large student population.
+Out of the 7 schools in Louisiana that were part of this year’s ranking, University of Louisiana at Lafayette landed the # 2 spot on the list.
+Located in the medium-sized city of Lafayette, UL Lafayette is a public college with a large student population.

-Full Communication Sciences at University of Louisiana at Lafayette Report
+Read full report on Communication Sciences at University of Louisiana at Lafayette

 After completing their Bachelor's Degree, communication sciences graduates from Louisiana Tech carry an average student debt load of $19,476.

 The in-demand bachelor’s degree programs at Southeastern Louisiana University helped the school earn the #4 place on this year’s ranking of the most popular communication sciences schools in Louisiana.
-Located in the small city of Hammond, Southeastern is a public school with a large student population.
+Located in the city of Hammond, Southeastern is a public college with a large student population.

 On average, communication sciences graduates from Southeastern take out $23,792 in student loans while working on their Bachelor's Degree.